KEY TAKEAWAYS

 Different organizations have different rules when it comes to paying group health insurance premiums.
 Generally, there are three ways in which the premiums for group health insurance are paid.
 These are:

-• Employer-sponsored plans: The employer pays the entire cost of the group health benefits plan and the employee is not expected to contribute
+• Employer-sponsored plans: The employer pays the entire cost of the group health benefits plan, and the employee is not expected to contribute

 • Cost sharing with employees: An employer and their employees split the premium costs at a predefined rate.
 Commonly used splits are 50 percent each or 70 percent by the employer and 30 percent by the employee.
-These arrangements can differ depending on the specific plan and the agreements between the employer and their employees
+These arrangements can differ depending on the specific plan and the agreements between the employer and its employees

 • Employee add-on costs: If employees want to add dependents or get an advanced plan with additional benefits, they have the option to pay the extra premium